10 MISTAKES THAT THE FRENCH DO (Guess the right or wrong answers)

 This error certainly comes from the proximity between the verb to believe and to drink.

 I'm going to the hairdresser.
 This is a mistake.
-We say I'm going to the hairdresser.
-We use au only to introduce places.
-When you want to introduce someone's name, a person, a job, you always use chez.
-Here is an example to help you understand.
-I'm going to the hairdresser's, but I'm going to the hairdresser's, the hairdresser's is a place, it's not a person so we say "at".
+We say je vais chez le coiffeur.
+We only use au to introduce places.
+When we want to introduce someone's name, a person, a profession, we always use chez.
+Here's an example to help you understand.
+I'm going to the hairdresser's, but I'm going to the hairdressing salon.
+The hairdressing salon is a place, not a person, so we say "au".

-The word "French" is not always capitalized.
+The word "French" isn't always capitalized.

-If you ask French people, it's really not sure they know the rule.
-Many French people make this mistake in writing.
+If you ask French people, it's not at all certain that they know the rule.
+Many French people make this mistake when writing.
 Let me explain the rule.
-When you talk about the inhabitants of the country, you must always capitalize it.
+When talking about the inhabitants of a country, you must always capitalize it.
 The French live in France.
-French must be capitalized because it refers to the inhabitants of France.
-On the other hand, when we talk about the language, we never capitalize it.
-I am learning French, there is no capitalization of French.
+French is capitalized because it refers to the inhabitants of France.
+But when we're talking about language, we never capitalize it.
+J'apprends le français (I'm learning French) is not capitalized.

 I'll give you an example so you can understand.